altera-fpga/altera-fpga.github.io/docs/virtualization/hypervisors/xen/ug-xen-agx7f-soc.md

 This section shows how to use the 'xl' Xen utility to manage VMs running on DomUs.
 Only a few options are used, refer to 'xl' command help for more options.

 1\.
-Boot Xen GSRD as shown above.
+Boot Xen as shown above.
 It can be either with or without passthrough

 2\.
 Create VM1 configuration file: